Uralstech/ezrSquared/docs/index.markdown

 # The `ezr²` Programming Language
 {: .no_toc }

-**ezr², or ezrSquared when you can't use the `²` symbol - is an easy to learn and practical interpreted programming language for beginners and experts alike made in C#!
+**ezr² is an easy to learn and practical interpreted programming language for beginners and experts alike made in C#!
 For more information check out the [*Learn ezr²*](https://uralstech.github.io/ezrSquared/Learn-ezrSquared) page.**

 <details open markdown="block">